Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * the closed form avoids iterating problems with big distances.
 The question whether a pose is reachable can be decided fast
 * force/torque and trajectory planning are included in the theory with similar methods as for kinematics calculations
 * probably a speedup in calculation of inverse kinematics

+disadvantage:
+* application of subproblems require special setups of the axes being intersecting or parallel.
+Some configurations cannot be calculated, but scientific research tries to solve those unsolvable problems.

 # Inverse kinematics